ChrisBeddome/tmux_session_manager/README.md

 # tmux_session_manager
 simple bash script to spawn pre-configured tmux sessions and easily swap between them.
-For convenience I've set things up such that ssh-agent is automatically started before creating a new session.
-This should be simple enough to disable if needed.
+The tmux session is wrapped in an ssh-agent if a valid ssh keypath is passed to main

 The code here expects that the calling code has a `session_name` variable and a `create_session` method defined.
 A simple example: